PseudoDesign/mender-demo/docs/qemu_demo.md

 ## Setup

-For this tutorial, we're going to use version 2.4 of [Mender](https://docs.mender.io/2.4).
+This tutorial will use version 2.4 of [Mender](https://docs.mender.io/2.4).
 When deploying this to a real product, you will need to select a version of Mender that's right for your project.
 Generally speaking, this should be the latest version with support targeting your project's version of [Yocto](https://wiki.yoctoproject.org/wiki/Releases).

 ### Mender Server